 Low Living Costs

 To eat out here is also considerably cheaper.
 For breakfast, you can find the typical Spanish desayuno for as little as 2 euros or less.
-This typically includes: café con leche and tostadas con tomate y aceite.
+This typically includes café con leche and tostadas con tomate y aceite.
 Throw in a freshly-squeezed orange juice and you may be looking at under 3 euros.
 For lunch, el menu del día really is a steal starting at the typical price of 10 euros.
 Disclaimer – some cities and restaurants may be more – this is just an average.
 It includes a starter, main, dessert and drink which, yes, can be wine of beer!
 For dinner, prices vary from place to place.
-They still offer the chance to indulge in some cheap and cheerful local tapas, though.
+They still offer the chance to indulge in some cheap and cheerful local dishes and tapas, though.

 Public transport is also incredibly cheap with local tram or bus journeys starting at as little as 1 euro.
 Intercity connections may be more but I am yet to take a local bus that costs more than 2 euros.
 Local bike systems are also implemented.
 By paying a small fee on an weekly, monthly or annual basis, you have bikes available all around the city.
 You can take a bike out for limited periods of time to get you from A to B. Eco-friendly and super cheap!